Which Type of Engineering Degree Is Right for You? A Guide to Engineering Majors—from Aerospace to Mechanical to Biomedical

 You might be good at this if: You like physics and chemistry and enjoy experimenting with structure, strength, and new applications of matter.

-Explore majors like: Materials Engineering, Metallurgical Engineering, Nanomaterials Science
+Explore college majors and degree programs like: Materials Engineering, Metallurgical Engineering, Nanomaterials Science

 Systems Engineering